ipcamit/KIMPortableModels.jl/README.md

 <img src="./kimapijl.png" alt="KIM API JL Logo" width="300" />
 </p>

 Julia interface to the [KIM-API](https:https://kim-api.readthedocs.io) (Knowledgebase of Interatomic Models).
+This is a low-level interface to the KIM-API, allowing you to access interatomic models directly from Julia.
 Think of it as the Julia equivalent of the KIMPY Python package.

 ## Installation